 As much as I genuinely enjoyed learning new recipes and relishing how much I was understanding the load of a professional kitchen (I responsibly served overcooked Maggi to two guests and they complained, I mean how dare they!), to me the upcycling project that my fellow volunteer, Gargi, came up with was more enticing.
 The idea was to reuse thrown-away cigarette packets to make a world map on the wall.
 Painted the base in white, we fancied each cigarette packet in the likes of a country flag.
 Something you can implement in your space as well, maybe!

-How to Reach Hallan – From Manali, take the local bus up to Naggar (20 km).
+How to Reach Hallan – Take the local bus up to Naggar (20 km).
 Only two buses run every day from Naggar to Hallan – one at 8 in the morning and another at 5 pm.
 Or else, you can always go for private cabs to get down at this beautiful yet offbeat place a stone’s throw away from Manali.

 Also read – The Hidden Villages in Parvati Valley – Rasol And Stona